6-8 Resources: If You Build It, They Will Read!

 Reading TO and WITH Your Middle Schooler

-Reading aloud to your children is vital.
+Reading aloud to your child is vital.
 Do it every day!
 And make this a habit of the whole family.
 This is an activity that reaps many rewards for the early learner and continues throughout his K-12 education.
 Read the newspaper, the advertisement, the plumbing manual, a Facebook comment or your favorite section of a book you are reading.
-Reading aloud models good reading and allows children to develop comprehension skills, even though the text would be too difficult to read independently.
-And always ask questions after you read.
+Reading aloud models good reading and allows children to develop comprehension skills.
+Don’t forget to always ask questions after you read.
 Do you agree?
 Why is that important?
 What should we do about this information?
 Take turns reading sections of a story, always modeling good inflection and honoring pauses at punctuation marks.

-- Why Reading Aloud to Older Children is Valuable
+- 7 Reasons Why Reading Aloud to Older Kids is Still Very Important

 - Study Find Reading to Children of All Ages Grooms Them to Read More on Their Own